ReadingAndThinking.com

 The Art of Strategy: A Game Theorist's Guide to Success in Business and Life by Avinash K. Dixit and Barry J. Nalebuff

-The essential difference between science and art is that the content of science can be learned in a systematic and logical way, while the cultivation of strategic art can only be carried out by relying on examples, experience, and practice”; “Game theory as a discipline is far from complete, (So) a lot of strategic thinking is still an art.”
+The essential difference between science and art is that the content of science can be learned systematically and logically, while the cultivation of strategic art can only be carried out by relying on examples, experience, and practice”; “Game theory as a discipline is far from complete, (So) a lot of strategic thinking is still an art.”

 By nature, people tend to be self-centered, focusing only on their own understanding and their own needs.
 But the art of strategy requires, not to be self-centered, to understand what others stand, think, and value, and use that understanding to guide action.”